ryanjpayne/Cloud-AWS/enablement/aws/registration/guide/chapter6.md

 You will get much more context by looking at the events in each stack!

+### A note on CIDs

+When you register the AWS organization, every AWS Account in the org is registered to the CID.
+If you need to register accounts within the same AWS Organization to multiple CIDs, please review the Multiple Account method in the next chapter.

 [Continue to Chapter 7](./chapter7.md)

 [Back to Table of Contents](../README.md)